emfmesquita/beyondhelp/README.md

 ### Play-by-post Notes
 - Huge thanks to [gludington](https://github.com/gludington) the author of this feature;
-- Colapsible area on play-by-post threads of D&D Beyond forum that enables adding private notes related with the campaing;
+- Collapsible area on play-by-post threads of D&D Beyond forum that enables adding private notes related with the campaign;
-- All data can be seen, deleted, downloaded on the extention configuration page;
+- All data can be seen, deleted, downloaded on the extension configuration page;
 - Attention: The notes are persisted on the local machine (not synchronized between devices) and are erased if the extention is removed from chrome.